mkatzef/world-vote/README.md

 * Add google ads to web app

 * Add delete option and logout option
+* Automate mapbox tileId passing to aws (database or environment)
 * Add filters based on tags (show only the cells with tag ratio in [min, max])
 * Add location compatibility filter (cosine similarity)
 * Add mobile layout